ashki23/HPC-notes/gcloud.md

 (`~/.ssh/id_rsa`) - if using macOS, press `shift+command+.` to see
 hidden files.

-Here we go\! now we can connect from a terminal prompt of a local computer that has the public key, or from a Chrome browser from any computer.
+Here we go! now we can connect from a terminal prompt of a local computer that has the public key, or from a Chrome browser from any computer.
 Note that if multiple users are going to connect to the instance, it will be better to add a [OS